Projects // Practice // Process // Book // Us

 Book Link

-The Field Guide to Indoor Urbanism calls for a shift in environmental thinking, designing for exchanges between architecture and the city that are both outside-in and inside-out.
-The concept of indoor urbanism merges the opposing scales of urbanism and interiors, prompting architecture’s borders to recede.
+The Field Guide to Indoor Urbanism proposes a shift in environmental thinking, designing for exchanges between architecture and the city that are both outside-in and inside-out.
+The concept of indoor urbanism connects urban and interior scales, allowing architectural boundaries to recede.

-analogue to walking through three cities: New York, Rome, and Tokyo.
-Through design projects, drawings, essays, and conversations, each city demonstrates its own form of indoor urbanism.
-An essential question is raised: in the face of the climate crisis, what is architecture’s capacity to change?
+Co-authored by Phu Hoang and Rachely Rotem, the book unfolds as a walk through three cities: New York, Rome, and Tokyo.
+Through projects, drawings, essays, and conversations, each city reveals its own form of indoor urbanism.
+At its core, the book asks: in the face of climate change, what is architecture’s capacity to transform?

 Credits